MastersoftGroup/mastersoft-address-magento/user-guide.md

 If successful, you should find the module source in `/var/www/html/vendor/mastersoft/address-widget/` directory.

 ### Manual Installation
 1. Download the zip file in `ZIP` directory.
 2. Unzip it in your Magento2 Home directory, it will merge with existing directories and files.

 You should find the module source in `/var/www/html/app/code/Mastersoft/AddressWidget/` directory.

+Alternatively, you can also use the zip file downloaded from GitHub:
+1. In GitHub -> click `Clone or download` button on top right corner -> click `Download ZIP` link in GitHub
+2. In Magento2 Home, create sub-directories `app/code/Mastersoft/AddressWidget/`.
+3. Unzip the content of the zip file to `app/code/Mastersoft/AddressWidget/` directory.
+You should see `composer.json` and `registration.php` files directly in this directory.

 ### Post Installation
 These steps must be followed after [Composer Installation](#composer-installation) or [Manual Installation](#manual-installation) steps above.